utshomax/postman-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 1. Select **APIs** in the sidebar and select an API.
 1. On the API's overview, select a collection and select **View complete documentation**.
 1. Enter a description for any item.
-To learn more about using Postman's built-in editing tools, see [Writing your docs](/docs/publishing-your-api/authoring-your-documentation/).
+To learn more about using Postman's built-in editing tools, see [Write your docs](/docs/publishing-your-api/authoring-your-documentation/).
 1. Select outside of the editor to save your new content.

 > Schema documentation can't be edited directly.
 Instead, [edit your API's definition](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/) and then select **Save**.
 Postman automatically updates the API docs to reflect the latest changes to your definition.